 Stefan Edberg (2 titles)

 The penultimate spot on this list with yet another 2 titles Down Under is Stefan Edberg.
-A six-time Grand Slam champion, Edberg was a proficient player in both singles and doubles, the fact being only one of the two men in the Open Era to achieve no.1 ranking in both the categories.
+A six-time Grand Slam champion, Edberg was a proficient player in both singles and doubles, the fact being only one of the two men in the Open Era to achieve no.1 ranking in both categories.
 The Swede captured singles titles in Australia in 1985 and 87.

 John Newcombe (2 titles)